SC-Christopher92/Taskforce-Excommunicado/MAD_DOGS/Taskforce Excommunicado Core Rules 0.8.5.7.md

 | 100     | Craftsman   |
 | 250     | Artisan     |
 | 500     | Master      |
+# Sanity (WIP)
+tl;dr sanity is calculated by adding your Intelligence and Education and Psychology scores together.
+Sanity doesn't deal physical damage, at first, if a character's sanity is at 0 for each point of sanity damage the character takes it will instead subtract from HP.
+Sanity will restore by 1 every four hours of rest.
-### Stress & High
+# Stress & High
 Throughout the game, characters will accumulate Stress and High points.
 For each point of Stress a character possesses, they suffer a -1 penalty on their rolls.
 Stress can be alleviated by expending a High point.
 Each High point spent reduces the character's Stress by 1.
 Additionally, at any moment, a High point can be expended to grant a +1 bonus to a roll for each point spent.

-If a character's Stress exceeds 5 points, they lose 1 HP for each additional point of Stress beyond 5, and their Stress resets to 5.
+If a character's Stress exceeds 5 points, they lose 1 sanity for each additional point of Stress beyond 5, and their Stress resets to 5.
 Players can maintain a maximum of 3 High points at any given time.

+# The Clock
+24 hours in a day, time is split up into hours which is made up of six 10 minute segments.
+The Days are split into four times, Night, Morning, Day, and Evening.
+### Time of Day
+- 21:00 - 04:00 = Night
+- 05:00 - 08:00 = Morning
+- 09:00 - 16:00 = Day
+- 17:00 - 20:00 = Evening

+### Effects
+##### Night
+- Vampires: Normal Roll.
+- Humans: -2 All Rolls.
+- Sasquatch: +1 All Rolls.
+##### Morning
+- Vampires: -3 All Rolls.
+##### Day
+- Vampires: +5 Stress.
+- Humans: +1 All Rolls.
+- Sasquatch: -1 All Rolls.
+##### Evening
+- Vampires: Normal Rolls.
+- Sasquatch: +1 All Rolls.

+### Actions
+- Full Rest: 24 Hours
+- Short Rest: 1 Hour.
+- Full Combat: 10 Minutes.
+- Travel Time: 60 mp/h.
+- Full Room Search: 30 minutes.
+- Exploring a location: 1 minute / 10 spaces.
+- Research: 1d4 Hours.
+- Interview: 1d4 Hours.

+# Research Phase (WIP)
+The player during the research phase will be able to conduct research, conduct interviews, etc. This would all be on a clock. roll 2d6+Stat+Skill, subtract sum from Research Timer.

-# Combat
+# Combat Phase
-### Spaces, Movement & Turns
+### Spaces, AP
 ##### Spaces
 A **Space** is a square or hexagon taking up 5 ft.
 A character does not necessarily take up the entire 5 foot square rather it is the space that they reliably control.
-##### Movement
-Characters may move 6 + Agility Bonus spaces in a turn.
+The Scale of this is 1 inch = 5 ft.

-##### Turns
+##### AP
-Combat is split into two turns, the player round and the opponent round.
-The players all act within a single turn, which order is up to the players.
-The players will always act first, then the opponents.
-During a turn a player may take their movement and make one attack if able.
+- Move 1 space = 1 AP
+- Fire Light Weapon = 1 AP
+- Fire Medium Weapon = 3 AP
+- Fire Heavy Weapons = 5 AP
+- Fire Tech Weapon = 7 AP
+- Use Item = 3 AP
+- Reload = 5 AP

 ### Cover & Half Cover
 During the course of combat players will find themselves under attack.
 During their turn the players may choose to move behind obstacles.
 If a character is covered from sight above their head from the perspective of an opponent they are in complete cover and cannot take damage.
 If a character is covered from the waist down and could reasonable duck behind the object they are in half cover and will take 1/2 incoming damage.